-I am a PhD candidate at the Language Technologies Institute (LTI) of the School of Computer Science, Carnegie Mellon University.
+I am a 4th-year PhD candidate at the Language Technologies Institute (LTI) of the School of Computer Science, Carnegie Mellon University.
 My advisor is Prof. William W. Cohen of the Machine Learning Department (MLD).
 The best way to reach me is through email: firstname.lastname@example.org.

 I have broad interests in machine learning approaches to language technologies.